Monoidal Bousfield Localizations and Algebras over Operads: Preservation of Commutative Monoids

 We turn our attention now to simplicial sets and topological spaces.
 Rectification is known to fail (see Example 4.4 in \cite{white-commutative-monoids}), so even though all localizations are monoidal we may not apply the result above.
 For spaces the path connected commutative monoids are weakly equivalent to generalized Eilenberg-Mac Lane spaces, i.e. products of Eilenberg-Mac Lane spaces.
 Preservation of commutative monoids has been proven for pointed CW complexes as Theorem 1.4 in \cite{eternal-preprint}.

 \begin{theorem} Let $\M$ be the category of pointed CW complexes.
 Let $\C$ be any set of maps.
 Then $\Sym(-)$ preserves $\C$-local equivalences and $L_\C$ sends GEMs to GEMs. \end{theorem}

-The proof of this theorem is based on work of Farjoun which appears in Chapter 4 of \cite{farjoun}, so will also hold for $\M = sSet$.
+As a special case of this theorem, we recover classical results of Bousfield, e.g. parts of Theorem 5.1 and Lemma 9.8 from \cite{bous-spaces}.
+The proof of Theorem \ref{thm:GEMs} is based on work of Dror Farjoun, Chapter 4 of \cite{farjoun}, in the setting of $\M = sSet$.
 That work is generalized in \cite{white-commutative-monoids} to hold for the category of $k$-spaces.
 So we may extend the theorem above to $k$-spaces as well.
 Observe that the theorem above implies both $sSet$ and $k$-spaces satisfy the conditions of Theorem \ref{thm:loc-preserves-cmon-axiom} because $\Sym^n$ is a retract of $\Sym$.
-We summarize

 \begin{theorem} Let $\M$ be either simplicial sets or $k$-spaces.
 Then every Bousfield localization preserves GEMs. \end{theorem}

 Thus, we have extended the result above and Theorem 4.B.4 in \cite{farjoun} to a wider class of topological spaces than spaces having the homotopy type of a CW complex.